apache/drill/_docs/en/connect-a-data-source/plugins/110-s3-storage-plugin.md

 For additional information, refer to the [HDFS S3 documentation](https://hadoop.apache.org/docs/stable/hadoop-aws/tools/hadoop-aws/index.html).

-**Note:** Drill does not use HDFS 3.x, therefore Drill does not support AWS temporary credentials, as described in the s3a documentation.
+**Note:** Drill started using HDFS 3.0, but support of AWS temporary credentials (as described in the s3a documentation) wasn't verified yet.

 ## Providing AWS Credentials